rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/other/index.md

 ## Adding Hosts from Other Cloud Providers
 ---

-Rancher supports provisioning from other cloud providuers using `docker-machine`.
+Rancher supports provisioning from other cloud providers using `docker-machine`.
 The other cloud providers have a generic UI, which provides all the options in `docker-machine`, and we only require the necessary parameters.

 ### Launching Other Host(s)